 This is also where you can start a conversation with your audience by asking questions or posting statements to provoke a discussion in the comments.

 Step 3: Upload a Custom Thumbnail

-This means it can be your first point of contact with a potential viewer and is a very important factor in determining whether it’s your video that will be clicked on, or someone else’s.
+This means it can be your first point of contact with a potential viewer and is a very important factor in determining whether your video will be clicked on or someone else’s.

 To upload a custom thumbnail, click on the “Upload thumbnail” button (marked as #3 in the image above) and then select the image you want to use as your thumbnail.

-Step 4: Add your YouTube video to a Playlist
+Step 4: Add Your YouTube Video To a Playlist

 Click on “Select” in the Playlists section.
 Then select an appropriate playlist.

-If there are no appropriate playlists, then create a new one by selecting “New Playlist” at the bottom of the dropdown menu.
+If there are no appropriate playlists, create a new one by selecting “New Playlist” at the bottom of the dropdown menu.

-Now it’s time to add some advanced settings, so go ahead and select “Show More” as highlighted in the image above.
+Now it’s time to add some advanced settings, so go ahead and select “Show More,” as highlighted in the image above.